ldaine/ignite2024-challange-ai-apps/README.md

-# Ignite 2024 Challange - AI Apps
+# Ignite Edition: Build AI apps with Microsoft Azure | Solution

 For solution please see the `solution.ps1` file with all commands to create required resources.